 The Canada West Ski Areas Association believes that deserving young Ski and Snowboard athletes should be given all the support possible to reach their goal to one day represent Canada in Olympic and Paralympic Games, World Championships or World Cups.
 For this reason CWSAA created the All Areas Competitor Pass to facilitate eligible athletes’ access to western Canada’s Ski and Snowboard Resorts for the purpose of training and competition.

 All athletes must understand that the use of the competitors pass is a privilege that carries with it the responsibility to represent their respective Sports Discipline in a sportsman-like fashion, showing leadership to their fellow athletes.

 Who will qualify for a pass in the 2016/2017 season?

 1. Competitors belonging to an Accredited National Sports Body in a CWSAA Province or Territory, promoting the sports of Alpine Ski Racing, Ski Cross, Freestyle Skiing and Snowboarding and the equivalent Para-Sports.
 For greater clarity, ‘accredited’ means the sports body is representing Canada in Olympic or Paralympic, World Championship and World Cup Competitions.

-2. All athletes must be must be actively training and competing in disciplines that are part of the Olympic or Paralympic Games, World Championships and World Cups.
+2. All athletes must be actively training and competing in FIS sanctioned events in disciplines that are part of the Olympic or Paralympic Games, World Championships and World Cups.

-a) Alpine Skiing athletes and Ski Cross must be born between 1995 and 1999.
+a) Alpine Skiing and Ski Cross athletes must be born between 1996 and 2000.

 d) Snowboard athletes in Half Pipe and Slopestyle must be born between 1998 and 2002.

-Special consideration may be given to athletes up to two years over the base age range with a letter from their respective National Sports Organization confirming that the athlete is under serious consideration for nomination to their National Team in the upcoming competition year.
+Special consideration may be given to athletes up to two years over the base age range or one year younger than the minimum age with a letter from their respective National Sports Organization confirming that the athlete is under serious consideration for nomination to their National Team in the upcoming competition year.

-3. There are no restrictions for carded members of the Canadian Disabled Ski or Snowboard Team who are permanent residents in one of the Provinces that are part of CWSAA.
+3. There are no age restrictions for carded members of the Canadian Disabled Ski or Snowboard Team who are permanent residents in one of the Provinces that are part of CWSAA.

 4. Travelling Provincial and Club Coaches or Provincial Team Managers may also qualify.